twbs/bootstrap/docs/components/navbar.md

 ## Containers

-Although it's not required, you can wrap a navbar in a `.container` to center it on a page or add one within to only center the contents of the navbar.
+Although it's not required, you can wrap a navbar in a `.container` to center it on a page or add one within to only center the contents of a [fixed or static top navbar](#placement).

 {% example html %}
 <div class="container">